Dog Etiquette for Campgrounds & RV Parks

-Dog owners have been facing scrutiny at campground and RV parks all across the country – from breed, size, and number of dogs.
+Dog owners have been facing scrutiny at campground and RV parks all across the country–from breed, size, and number of dogs.
 Seemingly strict campground and RV park ruling on whether or not they allow dogs on their facility may be based on their hospitality-based insurance company’s permit.
-These 'rules' do not lie solely on the campground or RV park owners - other reasons could be local legislation or insurance.
+These ‘rules’ do not originate solely from the campground or RV park owners, they can also come from local legislation or insurance companies.

-Take a look at this helpful guide to keep you and your furry friend(s) feeling welcome and your visit less stressful.
+Take a look at this helpful guide to keep you and your furry friends feeling welcome for a less stressful visit.

 Dog Tags and Immunization Records

 Before trekking out with your fifth wheel or travel trailer, it’s important to have identification on your dog’s harness in the event that you are separated from your dog.
 You should also ensure your dog’s immunizations are up to date–especially the rabies vaccine.
 It may be useful to bring a copy of immunization records with you.

 Anytime the campground or RV park staff ask questions about your pets, honesty is the best policy.
 For example, they may ask what breed your dog is.
 The reasoning is most hospitality insurance companies curtail coverage of certain so-called “aggressive breeds.”
 If you lie and your dog injures or kills another dog or guest, you will be held liable for all expenses and may be prosecuted in the court of law.

 If the campground or RV park posts a dog limit, be honest if you have more than their specified number.
 When you are found violating the dog limit rule, the campground or RV park owner most likely will ask you to vacate the premise with no refund.